Giant Food Stores rolling out googly-eyed helper robots nationwide

 Marty is fitted with scanners to prevent it from bumping into objects and people, according to PennLive.
 It's reportedly powered by rechargeable batteries and has multiple internal cameras.

 The robot frees up associates to spend more time working with customers, Giant Food Stores said in its statement.
-And have no fear: Marty won't replace human workers, spokeswoman Ashley Flower told PennLive.
+And have no fear: Marty won't replace human workers, said spokesman Christopher Brand.

 Giant Food Stores isn't the only company adding robots to its workforce.
 Walmart said last month it would place autonomous floor-scrubbing robots in its stores across the country by the end of January.
 In October, the retail giant also said it was testing the use of robots to handle repeatable tasks like scanning shelves and making sure pricing is correct.